Rider Strong: Career

 Strong began his acting career at the age of nine, when he starred as Gavroche in the San Francisco production of Les Misérables, alongside Larisa Oleynik as Young Cosette.
 After the stage production, he appeared in small screen roles on television.

-In 1992, he received his first regular television series role as Julie Andrews's son on Julie.
-When the series was canceled, Strong made his debut on film as Amy Irving's son in Benefit of the Doubt.
+In 1992, Strong received his first regular television series role as Adam MacGuire on Julie.
+When the series was canceled, Strong made his debut on film, in 1993, as Amy Irving's son in Benefit of the Doubt.
 It was not until he was chosen for the role of Shawn Hunter in the ABC series Boy Meets World that he received widespread recognition.
 During the seven-year run, he was nominated twice for the Young Artist Award and nominated once for The Hollywood Reporter YoungStar Award.
 He found it difficult coping with his newfound fame, citing at least one breakdown at 15 when he was on a "Sail With the Stars" charity cruise.
 However, in a later interview, Strong also stated that he was inconsiderate with his power, having previously set up weekly six hour roundtrip commutes back to Sonoma with his mother and brother.

 Strong permanently moved to Los Angeles at 16 and later attended morning classes at Occidental College.
 After Boy Meets World ended in 2000, he moved to New York to attend Columbia University.
 At that time, actors Joseph Gordon-Levitt, Julia Stiles, and Anna Paquin were all registered students at the university.
 Strong took one semester off to star as Paul in the indie horror film Cabin Fever (2002), directed by Eli Roth.
 He took another semester off to star in a Broadway production of The Graduate, opposite Jerry Hall as Mrs. Robinson.

-In 2006, he returned to television for a regular series role in Pepper Dennis on The WB.
+In 2006, Strong returned to television for a regular series role in Pepper Dennis on The WB.
 The show was short-lived and was not chosen as one of the transferring shows to The CW.
-That same year, Strong recorded a reading for the audio version of the Anthony Kiedis biography, Scar Tissue.
+That same year, Strong recorded a reading for the audio version of the Anthony Kiedis biography Scar Tissue.
 He had a brief cameo appearance in 2009's Cabin Fever 2: Spring Fever, the sequel to Cabin Fever.